jort-dev/renamer/README.md

 ```

 ## Usage
-Open the terminal in the cloned folder and activate the created virtual environment:
+Open a terminal in the cloned folder and activate the created virtual environment:
 ```shell
 . venv\bin\activate
 ```